ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

     ]
 {% endhighlight %}

+Note: If we were to have a second method call at the end in the example above, then the new method call would be in a second transaction by itself.

-The same RPC `send` command gives better bundling, because of the `strongSession`.
+The same RPC `send` command gives better bundling, solely from changing the strategy from a `weakSession` to a `strongSession`.
 Now, the JSON-RPC specification says

  * "The Server MAY process a batch rpc call as a set of concurrent tasks, processing them in any order and with any width of parallelism."